 ‘Slash and burn’ works by clearing land and creating a nutrient-rich layer of ash that helps to fertilize crops.
 The long-term disadvantage to this method from a farming sustainability perspective is that the land remains fertile for just a few years.
 When the land becomes infertile, farmers have no option but to abandon the land and move to a new plot, endlessly repeating the ‘slash and burn’ process.

 Long-term sustainability issues aside, ‘slash and burn’ farming methods release huge amounts of harmful chemical and particulate air pollution into the atmosphere, with trans-national consequences for air quality.

-Air pollution knows no regional or national borders, and the haze which results from these farming practices can measure hundreds of kilometres across, simultaneously blanketing multiple countries across the Southeast Asia region, Malaysia, Singapore, Thailand, Philippines and more.
+Air pollution knows no regional or national borders, and the haze which results from these farming practices can measure hundreds of kilometers across, simultaneously blanketing multiple countries across the Southeast Asia region, Malaysia, Singapore, Thailand, Philippines, and more.

 The Devastating Public Health Cost of Southeast Asia’s Seasonal Haze